 More like this: When Pain Medication Becomes a Dependency

-John Grew Dependent on Pain Medication
+John Grew Dependent on Opioid-Based Prescription Pain Medication

-John’s Doctor Stops Prescribing Pain Medication
+John’s Doctor Refuses to Prescribe Opioid Pain Medication

-Last year John's doctor told him that he would probably not be prescribing his pain medications soon.
-But they told him not to worry; the office would help him find a pain management specialist in the area.
+Last year John's doctor told him that he would probably not be prescribing his opiate-based pain medications soon.
+But they told him not to worry; the office would help him find a pain medication specialist in the area.
 This news was more of an inconvenience and just a little problematic.
 Plus, he knew and liked the office staff, and John had well-established his monthly routine.

 What John didn't know was that this trend was happening all over the United States.
-As a result, the government took urgent steps to dent the unanticipated consequences of years of overprescribing addictive pain medications.
+As a result, the government took urgent steps to dent the unanticipated consequences of years of overprescribing addictive opioid pain medications.

 More like this: What to Do if Your Doctor is Refusing to Prescribe (Opioids) Pain Medications

-Can a Doctor Refuse to Prescribe Medication?
+Can Your Doctor Refuse to Prescribe Pain Medication?

 More like this: Suboxone Alternatives to Detox Off Pain Medication